Transport Security - Database Mirroring - Always On Availability

 |RC4||Specifies that the endpoint must use the RC4 algorithm.
 This is the default.

-** Warning *\* The RC4 algorithm is deprecated.
+** Warning ** The RC4 algorithm is deprecated.
 This feature will be removed in a future version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.
 We recommend that you use AES.

 |AES||Specifies that the endpoint must use the AES algorithm.|